Jonathan Sackner-Bernstein: Education

 Sackner-Bernstein graduated from the University of Pennsylvania's Moore School of Electrical Engineering in 1983 (BSEE),.
 He completed his MD from Jefferson Medical College, during which he moonlit writing code.
 He completed a residency in internal medicine and subsequently cardiology at Mount Sinai Hospital in New York.
-In addition, Sackner-Bernstein completed a research fellowship in heart failure under Milton Packer at Mount Sinai.
+In addition, Sackner-Bernstein completed a research fellowship in heart failure under Milton Packer at Mount Sinai Hospital.

 Academic, clinical and research experience

 Sackner-Bernstein joined the Columbia University faculty in 1993 in the Division of Circulatory Physiology, where he established its clinical research program.
 He accumulated a large experience with the beta-blocker carvedilol prior to the application by its developer (GlaxoSmithKline) to the US Food and Drug Administration (FDA).

 His most cited research focused on whether the newly marketed heart failure drug nesiritide (hr-BNP, Natrecor) was safe and effective, with a call for large-scale clinical trials prior to widespread use.
 While nesiritide was projected to generate $1 billion in sales in 2006, these studies triggered controversy that eventually led to markedly lower use by physicians.

-Other frequently cited articles include work on Carvedilol and cardiac hypertrophy.
+Other frequently cited articles include work on carvedilol and cardiac hypertrophy.

 He is also the author of a book on heart disease, Before It Happens To You.